Wallet SDK Integration Guide

 );

 // 5.
-Send response via Push Relay (wallet only needs the relay URL)
+Send response via Push Relay

-await sendViaRelay(response, request.responseChannel.responseTopic, PUSH_RELAY_URL);
+await sendViaRelay(response, request.responseChannel.pushRelayUrl);

 }